"This an exhibit you might be interested in

 But Dr. Nakasone

 This was so unexpected it completely stopped me.
-After a pause, I asked, "Where do you think that phrase came from?
-What does it mean?"
+After a pause, I asked, "Where do you think that phrase came from?"

 Indeed.
-How does one make intelligible to others certain moments of realization, or of seeing?
+How does one make intelligible to others certain moments of realization, or of seeing—or what this "pure land" could be?

-As we’d talked over coffee, he’d explained this was certainly a way of thinking about one of the most important things an artist might try to do—that is, map an elusive, but vital inner experience.
+As we’d talked over coffee that morning, he explained this was certainly a way of thinking about one of the most important things an artist might try to do—that is, map an elusive, but vital inner experience.

 "Yes," I thought.
 Yes